Old Henry: Plot

-In 1906, widower Henry McCarty and his son Wyatt reside on a farm in the Oklahoma Territory, near Henry's brother-in-law, Al. Following the discovery of a lost horse with a bloodstained saddle, Henry locates its owner, a man named Curry, who is near death.
+In 1906, widower Henry McCarty and his son Wyatt reside on a farm in the Oklahoma Territory, near that of Henry's brother-in-law, Al. After a lost horse appears on their farm with a bloodstained saddle, Henry locates its owner, a man named Curry, who is near death.
 A pistol and a satchel filled with money are found beside Curry.
-Initially disinclined to intervene, Henry departs on horseback, intending to leave the injured man.
-However, he reconsiders, returning to the farm with the unconscious Curry and the recovered funds to administer medical aid.
-Henry subsequently questions Curry, who identifies himself as a law enforcement officer and the only survivor of a posse dispatched to apprehend a group of outlaws.
+Initially disinclined to intervene, Henry departs on horseback, intending to leave the wounded man there.
+However, he reconsiders, returning to the farm with the unconscious Curry and the satchel.
+Henry subsequently questions Curry, who identifies himself as a sheriff and the only survivor of a posse dispatched to apprehend a group of outlaws.
 Curry requests assistance in preventing the outlaws from recovering the stolen money.

-While his father is away seeking assistance, Wyatt surreptitiously takes Curry's firearm to practice marksmanship.
+After Henry leaves to get the doctor, Wyatt surreptitiously takes Curry's firearm to practice his marksmanship.
 Curry breaks free and attempts to retrieve the weapon, but Henry intervenes, subduing him.
-Henry then discloses that he reversed course after observing three individuals examining the location where he discovered Curry.
-The group, led by Sam Ketchum and displaying sheriff's badges, arrives at the farm seeking Curry.
+Henry discloses that he reversed course after observing three individuals examining the location where he discovered Curry.
+The group, led by Sam Ketchum and displaying lawmen's badges, arrive at the farm seeking Curry.
 They allege that Curry is the true outlaw, but their inquiries into Henry's identity and family raise his concerns.

-Following a tense standoff, the men depart, and Henry maintains his hold on Curry.
-Later that evening, Curry shares intimate knowledge of individuals known to Henry, prompting Henry to loosen some of his restraints.
-Curry recounts his past as a young ranch hand and his experience witnessing the death of Billy the Kid.
-Dugan, one of Ketchum's men, attempts to ambush Henry, but Henry discovers him, forcing him out with a shotgun and subsequently strangling him while Wyatt observes.
+Following a tense standoff, the men depart, and Henry keeps Curry tied up.
+Later that evening, Curry shares intimate knowledge of individuals known to Henry, prompting Henry to untie one of his hands.
+Curry tells him that, as a young ranch hand, he witnessed the death of Billy the Kid.
+Dugan, one of Ketchum's men, then attempts to ambush Henry, but Henry discovers him, forcing him out with a shotgun and subsequently strangling him in front of Wyatt.